 Type of endpoint (FHIR service, Testing, Test, Production, ….)

+Exchange supported (Real time response (not real time data), Pub/Sub, Async) (could this be a part of d?)

 Supported profiles and IGs (may include capability statement)

+(bullets c, d, e, f, and g similar and are these the right buckets?
+Overlapping items not clear and think about how to clean it up)

-Support for mixed models (see Scale section for three models)
+Support for mixed models (see Scale section for three models – currently in brainstorming document and will be carried over to Scale section of this document once created)

-Exchange supported (Real time, Pub/Sub, Async)

 Trust framework(s)

 publicly available data versus privately held data (for example CMS Medicare model vs. Commercial Payer model)